Why These Seven Faculties?

 - Attention enables flexibility: You can only shift when you can focus on new patterns

-- Flexibility enables manipulation: Mental transformation requires breaking old structures
+- Flexibility enables transformation: Mental transformation requires breaking old structures

-- Manipulation feeds memory: Active processing strengthens encoding
+- Transformation feeds memory: Active processing strengthens encoding

 The Consciousness Physics Connection